Kathryn Dennis Opens Up About Losing Custody of Her Kids: I Broke Down ‘Every Single Day’

 RELATED: Southern Charm‘s Kathryn Dennis Leaves Rehab Vowing to Get ‘Back on Track’ amid Bitter Custody Battle

-In 2016, Dennis lost custody and entered rehab after she tested positive for amphetamine, marijuana, crack and/or cocaine and methadone in a drug test.
+In 2016, Dennis lost custody and entered rehab after she tested positive in a drug test.

 Explaining what it felt like to no longer be with her children all the time, Dennis tells PEOPLE, “when you don’t have your children with you and they’re at such fragile, young ages, it just feels like part of you is not there.”